Manage the Salesforce Way

 Values at the Core

 It’s important to remember that no manager at Salesforce can be great without living our values in their daily actions.
 Great managers are role models of their company’s values.
-At Salesforce, our core values are Trust, Customer Success, Innovation, and Equality.
+At Salesforce, our core values are Trust, Customer Success, Innovation, Equality, and Sustainability.
 Great managers strive to live the values in a way that is true for them, talk about the values openly, reflect the values in their own decisions, and advocate for others to make value-driven decisions.

 At Salesforce, we’re clear about what great looks like.
 We aim to hold our leaders and managers accountable for what they do and how they do it.